 Diagnosis of CPPD is based on the identification of CPP crystals in synovial fluid, usually by compensated polarized light or phase contrast microscopy.
 X-rays show calcium deposits within cartilage and fibro cartilage, mainly in knees, wrists and shoulders.
 X-ray findings support the diagnosis of CPPD, but the absence of radiographic CC does not exclude it.
 Ultrasonography is a promising tool as it allows for the detection of CC in peripheral joints, which typically appears as thin hyperechoic bands within hyaline cartilage and hyperechoic sparkling spots in fibrocartilage.

-Differential diagnosis includes other genetic conditions causing secondary CC such as chronic hypomagnesaemia, Gitelman syndrome, hereditary hemochromatosis and hypophosphatasia (see these terms).
+Differential diagnosis includes other genetic conditions causing secondary CC such as chronic hypomagnesaemia, Gitelman syndrome, rare hereditary hemochromatosis and hypophosphatasia (see these terms).
 CPPD can also occur sporadically but it is a separate, much more common entity, with aging being the most important risk factor.

 Antenatal diagnosis could be possible when ANKH mutations in the family have already been found.

 Familial CPPD has an autosomal dominant mode of inheritance with variable penetrance.